Staff

 Science |

-Year 4 will be completing the Science unit ‘States of Matter’ this half term.
-We will be exploring the three main states of matter and how and why these can change eg from a solid into a liquid.
-We will then look at how many of these changes of state processes form part of our water cycle.
+Year 4 will be completing the Science unit ‘Electricity’ this half term.
+We will be exploring and investigating various components within different electrical circuits looking at why a bulb may or may not light within a circuit.
 There will be lots of investigations, experiments and enquiries to complete! |

 Other Curriculum Areas |